dimi-fn/Various-Data-Science-Scripts/Miscellaneous/README.md

 `Intent`: what users are looking for and how they search

-`Web Analytics`: Web analytics let you see how successful you are in attracting users, and the return on your financial investment.
+`Web Analytics`: Web analytics let you see how successful you are in attracting users, and the return on your financial investment

 -----